-Nikon D600 versus Panasonic G9
+Nikon D600 vs Panasonic G9

-The Nikon D600 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and November 2017.
+The Nikon D600 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and November 2017.
 The D600 is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (D600) and a Four Thirds (G9) sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Panasonic provides 20.2 MP.
+The Nikon has a resolution of 24.2 megapixels, whereas the Panasonic provides 20.2 MP.

 Body comparison: Nikon D600 vs Panasonic G9